 The derived Svetlichny inequality is \cite{Svetlichny1987,Hamel2014}

-It can be shown \cite{Hamel2014} that the Svetlichny inequality can be violated by an experiment involving spin (or polarization) measurements on a three-electron (or photon) system in a state as given by Eq. (\ref{eq:mentan}) for $m=3$, which is often called the Greenberger-Horne-Zeilinger (GHZ) state \cite{Greenberger1990,Bouwmeester1999,pan2000}.
+It can be shown \cite{Hamel2014} that the Svetlichny inequality can be violated by an experiment involving spin (or polarization) measurements on a three-electron (or three-photon) system in the GHZ state as given by Eq. (\ref{eq:mentan}) for $m=3$ \cite{Greenberger1990,Bouwmeester1999,pan2000}.
 To test the inequality, the spin measurement settings were chosen such that $\sigma_1=\sigma_2=\hat{s}_x$, $\sigma'_1=\sigma'_2=\hat{s}_y$, $\sigma_3=2^{-1/2}(\hat{s}_x-\hat{s}_y)$ and $\sigma'_3=2^{-1/2}(\hat{s}_x+\hat{s}_y)$ \cite{Hamel2014}, where $\hat{s}_x$ and $\hat{s}_y$, respectively, represent spin measurements along the $x$ and $y$ directions.
-With these settings, quantum theory predicts $S_{svet}=4(\sqrt{2}-1)>0$ which violates the Svetlichny inequality, as confirmed in experimental observations using a three-photon system in a GHZ state \cite{Hamel2014}.
+With these settings, quantum theory predicts $S_{\rm svet}=4(\sqrt{2}-1)>0$ which violates the Svetlichny inequality, as confirmed in experimental observations using a three-photon system in a GHZ state \cite{Hamel2014}.

-Although the violation of the Svetlichny inequality was claimed to guarantee the presence of multipartite nonlocality \cite{Svetlichny1987,Hamel2014}, we will prove in the following that the violation of the inequality can be well explained with the local model of Eqs. (\ref{eq:mentanp}) and (\ref{eq:vpchoicem}).
-In accordance with this local model, the joint probability of particle detection events in the spin (polarization) measurements with settings $\sigma_1$, $\sigma_2$ and $\sigma_3$ is
+Although the violation of the Svetlichny inequality was claimed to guaranty the presence of multipartite nonlocality \cite{Svetlichny1987,Hamel2014}, we will prove in the following that the violation of the inequality can also be well explained with the local model of Eqs. (\ref{eq:vpchoicem}) and (\ref{eq:mentanp}).
+For a system in a GHZ state, we have $s_1=s_2=s_3=+1$ and $s=1$ for the two equations.
+In accordance with this model, the joint probability of particle detection events in spin (polarization) measurements ($\sigma_1$, $\sigma_2$, and $\sigma_3$) is

 with which it is trivial to confirm that